lukazambuca/lukabeverin.github.io/_pages/about.md

 title: "About Me"
 ---

-As a current Masters in Statistics student, Luka is eager to simplify complex topics and provide big-data solutions to real-world problems.
-He also has an educational background in actuarial and financial engineering.
-In his spare time, Luka enjoys traveling, writing on machine learning topics and taking part in data science competitions.
+As a current Masters in Statistics student I am eager to simplify complex topics and provide big-data solutions to real-world problems.
+I also has an educational background in actuarial and financial engineering.
+In my spare time, I enjoy traveling, playing football and beer tasting.

 ### Education :tophat: